All right, news roundup information overload hour.

 It did, you know, I was struggling to make rent every month.

-And fundamentally, what we're looking at, this this is their drive towards new Green Deal socialism, where you get a guaranteed government job, government wage, government health care, womb to the tomb, cradle to grave, government healthy food, free pre-K, free college.
+And fundamentally, what we're looking at, this is their drive towards new Green Deal socialism, where you get a guaranteed government job, government wage, government health care, womb to the tomb, cradle to grave, government healthy food, free pre-K, free college.

-This is all part of new Green Deal Socialism.
+This is all part of new Green Deal socialism.

 Nancy Pelosi herself acknowledged Joe Biden did not have the authority to do this.